 National General Accident and Health is a branch of the National General Holdings Corporation.
 It focuses on providing short term and supplemental health coverage.
 All National General health insurance products are underwritten by four other companies focused on insurance.
 All four of those companies are permitted to provide health insurance in all of the states and the District of Colombia.
 The underwritten companies are each responsible for the product the company is associated with.

 National General Accident and Health has five products available to customers.
-The first is Short Term Medical, which is temporary insurance.
+The first is Short Term Medical, which is an insurance policy that can be purchased for a full year in most states.
 The next product is Supplemental Insurance, which is for unpredictable medical expenses.
 National General Accident and Health also provides Dental Insurance.
 Fixed-Medical Benefit is a product that offers set benefits on medical expenses.
 Finally, National General Accident and Health offers Medicare Supplement Insurance.

 Short Term Medical

 Short Term Medical insurance is designed to be an affordable insurance policy.
 The plan will provide financial protection for medical bills and other expenses related to health care.
 The plan will cover doctor visits, hospital stays, lab, x-rays, medical equipment, surgeries, etc. The Short Term Medical plan also covers emergency room visits and ambulance rides.
 Urgent care benefits are included in the plan and most plans cover Urgent Care with a $50 Copay.

 The Short Term Medical Plan includes a wide variety of deductible and coinsurance choices to help settle upon a plan that best fits a budget.
 Coverage can be provided as soon as the next day, so there is not a long period between application and effective date.
 The plan will also allow a physician to be chosen through the national Aetna Open Choice PPO Network.